niirex1/Serve-SC/README.md

 | Synthetic demo data (default) | demonstration metrics; pipeline/test smoke check |
 | Your real datasets (see `DATA_SCHEMA.md`) | the values you report in the paper |

-The synthetic generator plants structure on purpose, so the demo shows the machinery working: the detector learns above chance, and the risk model recovers the **positive interaction terms** `u·e` and `u·χ` (the paper's central scoring claim) with bootstrap intervals that exclude zero, while the single-term `u`
+The data generator plants structure on purpose, so the demo shows the machinery working: the detector learns above chance, and the risk model recovers the **positive interaction terms** `u·e` and `u·χ` (the paper's central scoring claim) with bootstrap intervals that exclude zero, while the single-term `u`